ShristiK/Firewall-Rules-Encoded-in-Prolog/README.md

    b.
 Drop : "Packet is Dropped" without giving any reason as dropped silently.

    c.
 Rejected: "Packet is rejected" along with the reason.

-----> After message is displayed press enter to terminate the code.

 2. Within Reject/Allow/Deny, it has been assumed that packet is rejected/allowed/dropped even when one condition matches. i.e. If Source IP Address meets the reject condition, packet is dropped irrespective of other arguments of packet.